Agentic Payments

 Description

-It’s increasingly consensus that the era of AI-powered agents is quickly approaching.
-If that’s true, are the systems we have today fit for purpose in that future state?
+It’s increasingly consensus that the era of AI-powered agents approaches.
+But if that’s true, are the systems we have today fit for purpose to support that future state?
 Menial tasks like purchasing groceries or buying plane tickets are commonly cited use cases, and because these are automations of existing behaviors, it seems likely that our existing infrastructure can be bent to enable these new capabilities with little resistance.

 But as purchasing behavior matures beyond the mundane, new controls will be required to provide the assurance and stability that the market will demand.
-Custodians and escrow systems are the obvious examples, particularly those that have been natively built for the blockchain.
-Multi-party computation and mulit-sig approval will likely extend into agent-first systems to ensure that human managers maintain control over significant funds.
-These systems are rigid and slow by design, which may prove fatal to the immense velocity of micro / atomic payments.
-At a minimum, KYC/AML architectures will need to be revamped because they can no longer rely on the traditional idea of an identity.
+Custodians and escrow systems, Know Your Customer (or Agent) security, authentication chains and hundreds more functions have been built over decades to ensure that (human) managers maintain control over their funds.
+These systems are rigid and slow because they were designed for human-scale processing.
+This previously sufficient capacity will prove fatal to the immense velocity of micro / atomic payments and it’s my view that agent-native infrastructure to required.

 Working Thoughts

-Most of my conversations with financial operators tend to gravitate toward payment revocability rather than robust approval flows.
-For many, the immutability of blockchain solutions is a no-go.
+My conversations with financial operators tend to gravitate toward payment revocability rather than robust approval flows.
+The immutability of blockchain solutions appears to be a no-go.
 This suggests that either more centralized solutions will take hold, or stopgap products like agent-focused cyber insurance will be required.

 The combination of near-frictionless atomic transactions and 24/7 autonomous execution would unlock entirely new markets that seem preposterous today.
 My personal white whale is autonomous vehicle traffic orchestration—self-driving cars that actively bid for passing and yielding.
 Time = money.